skip to content

 25 15

 Austin didn't want to do it either.
 Said no. Felt bad.
 Designed and built a chair in a weekend: original, sculptural, comfortable.
+He used reject parts and larger scrap from the firewood stack.
+We don't know what style it is.

 The chair sold the first weekend.